apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`.

-Due to the introduction of the `CordovaWebView` in the 1.9.0 release, third-Party plugins may not work.
+Due to the introduction of the `CordovaWebView` in the 1.9.0 release, third-party plugins may not work.
 These plugins need to get a context from the `CordovaInterface` using `getContext()` or `getActivity()`.
 If you are not an experienced Android developer, please contact the plugin maintainer and add this task to their bug tracker.